-The Directed Study course is administered by the appropriate Associate Dean on a case by case basis.
+The Directed Study course is administered by the appropriate Associate Dean or their designee on a case by case basis.
+This course is limited to eight weeks for OMS3 students and four weeks for OMS4 students with a mandatory follow-up with the Student Progress Committee.